jreviews/jreviews-4-release/README.md

 - [Code Overrides](#code-overrides)

 ## Installation

-If you want to test JReviews 4 Alpha that would be very much appreciated it and you can download it from the client area.

 If you are creating a brand new JReviews site, download the package and install as usual per the [documentaiton](https://www.jreviews.com/docs/installation).